CCOP IS THE LONGEST SERVING VOLUNTEER COMMUNITY SAFETY PATROL IN SAN FRANCISCO

 In 2007 we were able to field three separate teams, each having three Patrollers every Friday and Saturday evening.
 During those first months our Patroller numbers swelled to over 150.
 As the immediate threat and news coverage receded however, our volunteer numbers shrank from a high of just over three-hundred to a more steady thirty to forty Patrollers.
 This generally allowed us to field one Patrol with three volunteers each weekend for the most part, and to support many community events, rallies, and marches from the Castro to City Hall.

-We do our best, with the limited resources we currently have available – but we could do SO MUCH MORE if we increase our volunteer Patroller numbers to just thirty or more.
+We do our best, with the limited resources we currently have available, but we could do SO MUCH MORE if we are able to increase our volunteer Patroller numbers.
 PLEASE CONSIDER VOLUNTEERING with us, to help the community and improve the overall safety of the neighborhood.
 We provide full training and equipment, and all we ask of you is just one, three-hour patrol per month.
-Patrolling with us is fun (at least we think so), rewarding, interesting, and invaluable to the neighborhood as a whole.
+Patrolling with us is fun (at least we think so), rewarding, interesting, and invaluable to the neighborhood as a whole. and you will get to meet a great group of new friends who are committed to safety and the community.

 TRY US OUT – you never know.
 You may just love Patrolling as much as we do!